Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Combining Conditional Expectations

 \section{Combining Conditional Expectations}

 We start this section by recalling basic facts about conditional expectations.
 A doubly-stochastic conditional expectation $\E_\N$ is a projector to matrices in algebra $\N$ that is self-adjoint under the trace.
-For this reason, we do not distinguish between $\E$ and $\E_\N^*$ or $\E_{\N*}$, which respectively denote the dual and predual of $\E_\N$.
+For this reason, we do not distinguish between $\E_\N$ and $\E_\N^*$ or $\E_{\N*}$, which respectively denote the dual and predual of $\E_\N$.
 For a subalgebra $\N$, the doubly-stochastic conditional expectation $\E_\N$ is unique.
-We also consider weighted conditional expectations with block diagonal decompositions of the form
+We also consider weighted conditional expectations with block diagonal decompositions of the form in Equation \eqref{eq:blockcondexp}, which we rewrite equivalently as

+for some probability distribution $(p_i)$.
+One could specify an overall weighting density $\sigma = \oplus_i (\id^{A_i}/|A_i| \otimes \sigma_i)$.
+Given an arbitrary $\sigma$ not necessarily in this form, we recall the self-adjoint conditional expectation to the commutant algebra,